lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

     * Seek inspiration outside of games for the types of experiences you want to shar with your players.
     * Start with a clear problem statement for your game and expect to iterate on the problem statement as you learn more.

-## Eight: The Game Improves Through Iteration
+## Chapter 8: The Game Improves Through Iteration
 * Don't get stuck with decision paralysis, pick an idea and commit to it quickly.
 	* Through commiting to an idea, you start to give it full attention and discover weaknesses and strengths you could otherwise miss.
 * **Lens 15: Law of Eight Filters** #lens